-The events described in this chapter should also be used for National Championships and other National or International sporting events or for special air sports presentation and other contests organised by or on behalf of a National Organisation.
-At the Organisers discretion the events 2, 3 and 4 may be carried out as single courses.
+The events described in this chapter should also be used for National Championships, other National or International sporting events, for special air sports presentation and other contests organised by or on behalf of a National Organisation.
+At the Organisers discretion the events 2, 3 and 4 may be carried out as parallel courses.